serverless/serverless-azure-functions/README.md

     serverless invoke -f hello
     ```

-3. View the output logs of your newly deployed function:
+3. Stream the output logs for your function:

     ```bash
     serverless logs -f hello
     ```

 4. Make some code changes, `deploy` again, view logs, etc. and provide us feedback on how to make the experience even better!

+    > Note: If you're working on a single function, you can use the `serverless deploy function -f <function>` command instead of `serverless deploy`, which will simply deploy the specified function instead of the entire service.

 If at any point, you no longer need your service, you can run the following command to remove the Azure Functions that were created, and ensure you don't incur any unexpected charges: